7 Hiatal Hernia Weird Symptoms; Gastroenterologist Explains.

 Hiatal hernia can present with weird sensations or pain in the front of the chest.
 The pain also radiates to the back in many cases.

 This study reported a woman who presented to the ER with severe chest pain.
-Cardiac examination, ECG, and other investigations didn’t reveal any heart diseases.
+Cardiac examination, ECG, and other investigations revealed no heart diseases.

 4. Fatigue, Dizziness, Fast Heart Beats (symptoms of anemia).